pretix/pretix-docs/docs/topics/products.md

 ![](../assets/screens/products/create_step11.png "Create step 11")

-You can click here for a more general description of event series with pretix, but everything you need to know is in this chapter as well.
+For general instructions on how to set up an event series with pretix, refer to our article on event series.
 TK nach dem Mergen auf event-series.md verlinken

 #### Creating slots

 To create the time slots, you need to create a number of "dates" in the event series.
-Select "Dates" in the navigation menu on the left side and click "Create many new dates".
+Navigate to :navpath:Your event → :fa3-calendar: Dates: and click the :btn-icon:fa3-plus:Create many new dates: button.
 Then, first enter the pattern of your opening days.
 In the example, the museum is open week Tuesday to Sunday.
 We recommend to create the slots for a few weeks at a time, but not e.g. for a full year, since it will be more complicated to change things later.